wanchain/go-wanchain/docs/Mercury_Real_Random.md

 ## Smart Contract ABI

-We have added three functions in random number protocol ABIs.
+We have added three functions in random number protocol ABIs:

-There are:
 - getEpochId
   - You can get epochId from a input timestamp.
 - getRandomNumberByEpochId